1. Secure Boot

 In the OTP Header[Device: DA1469x-00] window click Burn to write the newly defined entry in OTP.

-In the pop-up window select Burn to write the previously defined entries in the OTP memory.
+In the pop-up window select Yes to write the previously defined entries in the OTP memory.

 Warning